3 Ways To Avoid A Financial Tsunami in A Divorce

 Some main topics that should be discussed together, or with a financial pro before the attorneys start to draft an initial stipulation agreement include:

-- Asset Distribution – Can you both really afford the expense of maintaining the existing home?
+- Asset Distribution – Can you afford the expense of maintaining the existing home?

 - Shared expenses – How will child support and miscellaneous support be shared?

 - Alimony – Is a lump sum better than a series of payments?
-Any tax issues?
+Are there any tax issues?

 - Retirement –Keeping retirement fund in exchange for lower alimony payments?

-- College savings – Who will be custodian of the college savings accounts?
+- College savings – Who will be the custodian of the college savings accounts?

-A peaceful, fair settlement is easier to achieve when both parties work together.
-This is not the time to act blinded by feelings of anger, revenge or betrayal.
+It is easier to arrive at a peaceful, fair settlement when both parties work together.
+This is not the time to act blinded by feelings of anger, revenge, or betrayal.
 There will be time before, and after to work through those feelings.
 The result of going through a divorce process in such an emotional manner will only mean more money for attorneys and mediators, and less for you and your family.

 Final thoughts

 Yes, the divorce process is painful and draining in many ways.
-However, setting aside emotional based decisions when it counts – will be a reward to you in saved time, money and further heartache.
-Remember, the human spirit is resilient and can withstand more than what is imaginable.
+However, setting aside your emotions-based decisions when it counts is helpful, saving time, money, and further heartache.
+Remember, the human spirit is resilient and can withstand more than the imaginable.

 “This too shall pass.”